uabrc/uabrc.github.io/docs/contributing/contributor_guide.md

 6. Click the "Create pull request" button to open the pull request creation form.
     1. Give your pull request a concise and informative name.
 The name should describe what the pull request changes at a high level.
     2. In the description box, give details about what was changed at a conceptual level.
 The actual details of the changes can be viewed in the "Commits" and "Files changed" tabs.
+    3. If you want reviewers to be able to make changes to your pull request (recommended) then leave the "Allow edits" checkbox checked.

     ![!pull request creation form](images/contributor-workflow-github-open-pull-request-form.png)